Gnidleif/bad_scripts/README.md

 python3 aliveclock.py 900703

 ## How to generate magnificent inspiration:
-Run the script, make sure that the "list\_proverbs"-file is in the same directory as the script:
+Run the script and set the argument to the number of proverbs you want to generate, make sure that the "list\_proverbs"-file is in the same directory as the script:

 python3 proverb.py